 Send My Bag has plenty more travel tips available, from ‘Travelling in Groups’ to ‘Travelling in Winter’.

-With winter hitting hard in many parts of northern Europe, moving to somewhere warmer seems like a pretty good idea.
+Reasons to move to Italy are plentiful, especially when you consider the hard-hitting winters that much of northern Europe suffers each year.
+It makes moving to somewhere warmer seem like a pretty good idea.
 At Send My Bag, we have already extolled the virtues of living in Spain and France, but how about moving to Italy?
 Here are some reasons why you should make the dream a reality.